Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Refresh data on dataset from dataset&#39;s source

     Refresh dataset from parent source.
-At date, sources can be:      dataset (refresh from another dataset)      Azure Digital twin      Azure storage      Local File (import a new file)  During refresh, datas are overwritten
+At date, sources can be:      dataset (refresh from another dataset)      Azure Digital twin      Azure storage      Local File (import a new file)  During refresh, datas are overwritten Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters